maddigits/maddigits.github.com/_posts/2013-07-15-firefox-os.md

 ### Building an App

-I just starting to fix [Wealcash][wealcash] to work with Firefox OS.
+I just starting to fix Wealcash to work with Firefox OS.
 The work I had for Firefox OS specifically was just to create the `manifest.webapp` and change the nginx `mime.types` file to deal with it.
 The rest of the work, is just about do the responsiveness right.
 That's the cool thing about Firefox OS: